licensezero/cli/LANGUAGES.md

 - Finds dependencies by recursing the working directory.
 - Does _not_ read name or version.
-- Does _not_ identify packages as Go packages.
+- Does _not_ identify packages as Rust packages.